brigonzalez/DORAmeter/README.md

 | ![Statements](https://img.shields.io/badge/Coverage-93.98%25-brightgreen.svg) | ![Branches](https://img.shields.io/badge/Coverage-93.33%25-brightgreen.svg) | ![Functions](https://img.shields.io/badge/Coverage-86.84%25-yellow.svg) | ![Lines](https://img.shields.io/badge/Coverage-94.4%25-brightgreen.svg) |

 > The above coverage numbers are not accurate because Jest coverage doesn't play nice with integration tests.
 Coverage
-> above 80% on all code structures are still enforced.
+> above 80% on all code coverage features are still enforced.
+100% test coverage is the goal, whether enforced through
+> Jest or not

 ### What the metrics are and how they are calculated